henribredt/AlertWizard/README.md

 # AlertWizard 🧙🏻‍♂️

-This package lets you easily create diffrent alerts in SwiftUI with the call of a singe function.
+This package lets you easily create diffrent alerts in SwiftUI with the call of a single function.

 _As this is my first package that I make publicly available, I'm happy to hear your feedback.
 Let me know if you enjoy using the package, have troubles or ideas for improvements._